 In recent years, the FA Cup, rightly or wrongly, has become an opportunity for those not getting regular first team football.
 It also represents a game which means we can test the metal of our potential stars.

 Dean Smith will be well aware that although fans like a run in the FA Cup, the League is a priority.
 With a big attendance anticipated on Saturday, Smith may opt for more first team players than he would like.
 Fans will want to see a performance.

 We have already beaten Swansea City on two occasions so far this season.
-Most pundits would expect home side success.
+Most bookies would expect home side success.
+In fact, you could get increased odds with the Ladbrokes promo code.
 Although I don’t feel Smith will opt for wholesale changes, there will be some who are rested given the busy Christmas period.